Easy Pumpkin Chocolate Chip Bread (High Protein!)

 Sliced pumpkin chocolate chip bread.

 This delicious pumpkin bread has classic pumpkin spice flavors and melty chocolate chips in each bite.
 With no refined sugars, no oil, and lots of protein in each slice, this is one of my favorite pumpkin recipes to make during the fall season.
-Grab your loaf pan, your pumpkin spice lattes, and let’s get to it.
+Grab your loaf pan, and your pumpkin spice lattes, and let’s get to it.

 Why you’ll love this recipe: